With the state pension age rising, and the way we work changing – for some – the age at which we retire can change.

 If you want to get some tips and guidance for free, and you’re aged at least 50, you can arrange a phone appointment via the government’s free service called Pension Wise.
 If you want personal recommendations or advice about your specific circumstances, you can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.

-Defined contribution pensions with lifestyling
+Retirement age for Defined contribution pensions with lifestyling

 If you sign up to a defined contribution workplace pension, your money will usually be invested in what’s called a ‘default fund’ unless you actively choose other funds.
 These funds used to vary quite widely – and still can.